Single vs joint life insurance

 What is single life insurance?

 A single life insurance policy covers one person only and pays out the chosen amount of cover if that person dies during the length of the policy.
 If a couple holds two single policies and one partner dies, then the surviving partner still has their own policy.
+Single life policies can be relevant to you as a couple, despite the name, and dependent on your individual circumstances.

 What is joint life insurance?

-A 'joint' life insurance policy cover two lives, which sounds obvious but it’s important to note that the cover usually operates on a 'first death' basis.
+A 'joint' life insurance policy covers two lives, which sounds obvious but it’s important to note that the cover usually operates on a 'first death' basis.
 This means the chosen amount of cover is paid out if the first person dies, during the length of the policy, after which the policy would end.
 This is a key point about joint life insurance: the policy pays out only once, leaving the surviving partner without cover under that policy.

 Consider your needs